Bryan-2680/Cybersecurity-GRC-portfolio/projects/access-control/least-privilege-misuse-risk-assessment.md

 ### Risk 2: Segregation of Duties Conflicts
 A single user may have access to perform conflicting functions, such as creating and approving transactions, increasing the risk of fraud, error, or control bypass.

+This is particularly significant in environments where financial or approval-based processes are involved.

 **Impact:** High
 **Likelihood:** Medium